chandradeep24/Valiant/README.md

 ### Instructions

+Fork the repo before cloning.
+Submit pull requests to have your changes merged.

 1. Install python@3.9 or higher with pip (recommended)
 2. Create a virtual environment: `python3 -m venv venv`
 3. Activate the environment: `source venv/bin/activate`